BrutalCoding/shady.ai/README.md

   - [x] Step 3: Type in your instruction (user prompt)
   - [x] Step 4: Press continue in last step to start inference
   - [x] Step 5: Show inference result (dialog) (Bonus: show progress indicator)
+- [ ] (In progress, nearly there) Create a cross-platform Flutter FFI plugin so you can power your own apps the same way ShadyAI does (but without the countless nights of frustation).
+- [ ] Publish videos, blog posts, add preview images in README, and spread the word.
+- [ ] Explore & tinker with tech hurdles: chat, image, voice, music, video

+Tthere are many more steps, but I'm not going to list them all here, I'll update this list as I go.

 ## Features